ray5273/comentario/docs/content/installation/migration/commento.en.md

 <!--more-->

-The fact that Comentario 2.x database was 100% compatible with Commento made the migration very easy: it was basically a drop-in replacement, which only required adjusting some server parameters.
+The fact that Comentario 2.x database was 100% compatible with Commento made the [migration](comentario-2.x) very easy: it was basically a drop-in replacement, which only required adjusting some server parameters.
 It made also a reverse migration possible.

+**IMPORTANT:** a direct database migration from Commento to Comentario is only possible if you're staying on the same database, i.e. PostgreSQL (the only option for Commento).
+Migration from PostgreSQL to SQLite can only be done via export and a subsequent import.

 ## Comentario 3